 Mike Kaye/Aeron Davis

-This course introduces students to practical campaigning issues and directs them towards producing their own campaign.
+This module introduces students to practical campaigning issues and directs them towards producing their own campaign.

 It will examine contemporary political communication primarily from the perspective of interest groups in society, although many of its elements are applicable to other types of organisational campaigning.
 It touches on mainstream mass media, online media, advocacy and other communication methods.
 On a practical level it will introduce students to the basic skills and core concerns for campaigning.